eltonmrk/StudiPlaner/README.md

 - Task Management.
 - ActionBar and QuickAction Navigation.

 The app ist backward compatibile to Android Version 2.2.0.
+Feel free to expand the app :)